0xlgtm/0xlgtm.com/content/_index.md

 Hi there 🖐️

-My name is Simon but some of you may know me better as 0xlgtm.
+My name is Simon but some of you may recognize me as 0xlgtm.

-I specialize in assembly optimization and security research.
+I spend the majority of time tinkering with assembly and writing about my experiments and insights.
+Occasionally, I also do some smart contract audits and CTFs.

-You can read about my insights and discoveries on my [blog](./blog).
+You can read my articles at my [blog](./blog).

 I am also actively looking for new and interesting opportunities.
 Feel free to reach out on twitter if you are interested in engaging my services.